This article was scientifically reviewed by Jessica Bucher

-DNA testing has come a long way since it was first introduced on the market as an at-home option.
-Here at YourDNA, we take pride in keeping up to date with the latest developments when it comes to analyzing your results so that you can rest assured you get the knowledge you desire about your health, genealogy and even paternity.
+We take pride in keeping up to date with the latest developments when it comes to analyzing your results so that you can take the next important steps to find out about your health, genealogy and even paternity.

 DNA tests have become widely popular over the last several years, as more people are determined to discover their ancestry.

-Many focus on origins and ethnic mapping but there are some tailored to discovering health issues, including identifying variants that may signify whether a person is a carrier for specific diseases.
+Many genetic tests focus on origins and ethnic mapping but there are some tailored to discovering health issues, including identifying variants that may signify whether a person is a carrier or is at a higher risk for specific diseases.

 Other DNA tests are used to determine paternity when it’s called into question.
 Regardless of the type of test you take, knowing how to interpret the results is beneficial in understanding the reports.